rooseveltframework/roosevelt/README.md

 Making view files
 ===

-Views are <a href='https://github.com/kethinov/teddy'>Teddy</a> templates.
+Views are [Teddy](https://github.com/kethinov/teddy) templates.
 See the Teddy documentation for information about how to author Teddy templates.

 Using LESS with Roosevelt
 ===

-Using <a href='http://lesscss.org/'>LESS</a> with Roosevelt is optional.
+Using [LESS](http://lesscss.org) with Roosevelt is optional.

 Roosevelt will automatically compile any (`.less`) files in your LESS folder down to minified CSS (`.css`) files of the same name in your CSS folder. *Note: This will overwrite any preexisting CSS files of the same name, so be careful.*